The First Look at Thunder Junction

 Tinybones is now back, and it's great news for all of those that want to harness the value of a lucky top deck.
 Now we have a new Tinybones version, and this one helps because it helps play out of the graveyard, while still being very menacing.

 Granted, having a deathtouching 1 drop might not seem like much.
-But having it into your arsenal is great, especially since you can trade it with a large number of creatures.
+But having it in your arsenal is great, especially since you can trade it with a large number of creatures.
 That gives you a blocker which will make it easier to tackle attacks for the remaining parts of the game.
 On top of that, Tinybones comes with a saboteur effect.
 You can use it for offense, even if some people might say that 1/1 is not exactly the best stat line.

 Yet despite that, Tinybones can still be pretty good in combat, especially if the graveyard of your opponent has great cards.
 This one has us the most excited, because you can have a lot of competitive advantage with this type of card.